MyZenKey/sp-sdk-ios/Example/README.md

 - How to use Project Verify to fill out a form.
 - How to configure custom redirect URLs.

 An e-commerce app might leverage Project Verify to retrieve user information from a trusted source before the user has created a profile.
 The social app demonstrates how to authorize the required scopes to complete a form.
 The photo app receives an authorization code and mcc/mnc identifer from Project Verify.
 It passes this back to the mock photo app server where the assumption would be that the token exchange is completed.
-Once the server has an a token,it can access the user info endpoint for the information authorized in the scopes.
+Once the server has a token, it can access the user info endpoint for the information authorized in the scopes.

 ## Branding Guidelines (iOS)